-People often consider palliative chemotherapy as an end-of-life care for patients with terminal cancer.
+People often consider palliative chemotherapy as end-of-life care for patients with terminal cancer.
 But you might not be aware that one can receive palliative treatment along with curative treatment or at any other point of treatment.

 Doctors recommend chemotherapy for two reasons.
-One is to treat cancer so that it won’t reoccur.
-On the other hand, the other reason is to shrink the tumors and increase the quality of life.
+One is to treat cancer so that it won't reoccur.
+On the other hand, the other reason is to shrink the tumours and increase the quality of life.
 The second reason is the goal of palliative chemotherapy.

 What is palliative chemotherapy?

 Cancer is the uncontrollable and abnormal growth of cells in our body.
 Chemotherapy uses chemicals to target and kill the fast-growing cancer cells.
 As said earlier, chemotherapy is to treat and stop cancer from recurring.
 In this case, you will completely get rid of this disease by destroying all the cancer cells.
-But, chemo can also be given to shrink the tumors as well.
+But, chemo can also be given to shrink the tumours as well.
 If cancer has metastasized in your body, chemo cannot cure cancer in such cases.
 But it can help reduce the symptoms, improve the quality of life, and might help one to live longer.
-Even its name suggests that it is not a cure but only palliative in nature.
+Even its name suggests that it is not a cure but only palliative.
 It is meant to help cancer patients cope with cancer in their very last days.

 Response rate